hugo8072/OOP-guess-who/readme.txt

 Overview
-This document provides instructions for executing a Python script through the main entry point.
 It's essential to ensure that the required CSV files (users.csv, records1.csv, records2.csv, records3.csv, and players.csv) are located in the same directory as the main Python script.
 This setup is necessary for the correct functioning of the script.